 When it comes to the difference between using air dryers or paper towels, so far there doesn’t appear to be solid agreement regarding which method is best.
 Results from studies on bacteria levels using both methods have been rather mixed.

-published in the Journal of Applied Microbiology found little difference in hand bacteria after drying between the two methods, while others have found air dryers actually increase bacteria on the hands.
-Still other studies have found that air dryers spread many more times the bacteria into the environment than paper towels – including this one published in the Journal of Hospital Infection
+One study published in the Journal of Applied Microbiology found little difference in hand bacteria after drying between the two methods, while others have found air dryers actually increase bacteria on the hands.
+Still other studies have found that air dryers spread many more times the bacteria into the environment than paper towels – including this one published in the Journal of Hospital Infection.

 Pros and cons of each method